 - It helps you get more conversions from relevant traffic by using relevant content.

-In a nutshell, localization is the translation of your online profile, online store, products, and images into the local language.
+An example of localization strategy is the translation of your online profile, online store, products, and images into the local language.
 This is the country’s language into which you intend to expand, taking into account the population’s cultural and local habits.

 The purpose of localization is to give international buyers an online shopping experience in your store that is identical to what they may get in their own country.